 Wearable technology is any device that brings tech-based functionality to something people wear at an event.
 Smart badges, wristbands, smartwatches, earwear, eyewear, and clothing can all be classified as wearable technology when designed with a tech-driven purpose.

 While many wearables are still in the works, others are already available for integration with your event strategy.
-Wristbands and smart badges, for instance, use chips to keep disruptions and lines to a minimum, which can increase attendee engagement and satisfaction.
+RFID wristbands, for instance, use chips to scan attendees into sessions quickly and efficiently, which can increase attendee engagement and satisfaction.
 Other wearables can be used to control security access, monitor attendee behaviors, and draw data for event planners to use.

 - Did you know?
 Wearables can reveal a lot of information about foot traffic at your event.
 For example, use a wearable to reveal patterns of how attendees tend to navigate your tradeshow floor.
 Which booths get the most traffic?
 Which ones don’t?
 Use this information to help exhibitors drive more foot traffic in the future.